AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**Maintenance Update on August 18, 2022**

-**"Add to Iteration" and "Add to Kanban Board" options not available when inline editing tasks in a report**
+**"[!UICONTROL Add to Iteration]" and "[!UICONTROL Add to Kanban Board]" options not available when inline editing tasks in a report**

 *Reports*